 Wo Ju wenty-Six eeks Ended ne 30, 2019 thousands)

 Loss from operations \$ (31,350)

 Less: Franchise revenues (3,692)

 Add:

-Deferred rent expense(1) 2,195

 General and administrative expenses 25,902

 Depreciation and amortization 13,035

-Impairments and loss on disposal of assets(2) 32,880
+Impairments and loss on disposal of assets(1) 32,880

-Transaction expenses, net(3) 1,107
+Transaction expenses, net(2) 1,107

-Restaurant level operating profit \$ 40,077
+Restaurant level operating profit \$ 37,882

 Restaurant sales \$ 208,822

 Loss from operations margin (15.0)%

-Restaurant level operating profit margin 19.2%
+Restaurant level operating profit margin 18.1%

-- (1) Consists of the non-cash portion of straight-line rent expense included in occupancy expenses on the Consolidated Statements of Operations and Comprehensive Loss. - (2) Includes impairments recognized on intangible assets and fixed assets as well as costs related to the disposal of assets due to retirements, replacements or certain restaurant closures. - (3) Primarily represents costs incurred in connection with the acquisition of certain franchised restaurants, costs incurred in connection with the conversion of certain restaurants to company-owned restaurants operating under the First Watch trade name and costs related to restaurant closures.
+- Includes impairments recognized on intangible assets and fixed assets as well as costs related to the disposal of assets due to retirements, replacements or certain restaurant closures. - (2) Primarily represents costs incurred in connection with the acquisition of certain franchised restaurants, costs incurred in connection with the conversion of certain restaurants to company-owned restaurants operating under the First Watch trade name and costs related to restaurant closures.
 In addition, the amount also includes costs associated with the revaluation of the contingent consideration payable to previous stockholders for tax savings generated through use of federal and state loss carryforwards.
 See Note 14, Income Taxes, in the notes to the audited consolidated financial statements included elsewhere in this prospectus for additional information.